-A sustainable community and landscape
+A sustainable community for a riverside landscape

-This is a sustainable community at the southern edge of Totnes in Devon.
-It is on the site of a working boatyard adjacent to the River Dart.
-Phase 1 consists of 95 residences with associated streetscape, food-growing areas and a community orchard make up phase one.
+This is a community at the southern edge of Totnes in Devon, situated on the site of a working boatyard adjacent to the River Dart.
+95 residences tied together with associated streetscape, food-growing areas and a community orchard make up phase one.

-The scheme went through a thorough public consultation process which helped it gain planning consent without any objections.
-The street layout has been designed to mimic the winding streets of Totnes’ medieval core.
+After a thorough public consultation process, the scheme gained planning consent without any objections.
+To tie into the surrounding landscape, the street layout has been designed to mimic the winding streets of Totnes’ medieval core.
 Every house has been positioned and designed to have a south-facing roof.

-Stride Treglown was also appointed as landscape architect for the project.
-The planting enhances existing landscape with species chosen for ecological benefit as well as their appearance.
-We maintained the existing biodiversity of the site with new habitats for slow worms, birds and bats.
+We were also appointed landscape architect for the project.
+To enhance the existing landscape, the species of plant selected brings ecological benefits, as well as aesthetic appeal.
+To maintain the biodiversity of the site, we introduced new habitats for slow worms, birds and bats.
 This includes new woodland, woodland edge, wetland and grassland planting.
 A circular walk incorporates key viewpoints for the enjoyment of visitors and residents and informal play areas relate to the hillside, fields, wetland and woodland.